n30tri8/better-VLM-benchmark/README.md

 - [ ] implement soft-prompt
 - [ ] usage of train data before test data
 - [ ] refactor evaluate function; a lot of repeated code
+- [ ] create model in a factory pattern: instead of a fresh initialization every time, and freeze the model
 - [ ] Complete benchmark runs and generate final report